 Health issues in your kitchen can quickly stack up, resulting in compounding issues such as decreased productivity due to people not showing up for work and being fined or temporarily shut down by your local health inspectors.
 The latter can then really hurt your restaurant’s reputation and trust with the public.

 Commercial Kitchen Inspections

-Commercial kitchen sanitation inspections typically cover all cooking surfaces, kitchen equipment including smoke and condensate hoods, air ducts, floors, storage areas and refrigeration.
-Note: Fire Marshal inspections are also common in commercial kitchens to ensure there are no potential fire hazards such as grease, flames, exposed electrical wiring, faulty smoke detectors or the absence of fire extinguishers.
+Commercial kitchen sanitation inspections typically cover all cooking surfaces, kitchen equipment including smoke and condensate hoods, air ducts, floors, storage areas, and refrigeration.
+If it comes to light that you will need to change your refrigeration unit, you will need to look into one of the largest commercial refrigeration companies for a replacement and one that meets the health and safety code.
+Note: Fire Marshal inspections are also common in commercial kitchens to ensure there are no potential fire hazards such as grease, flames, exposed electrical wiring, faulty smoke detectors, or the absence of fire extinguishers.